-In the event of our grandsons spending the weekend with us, I am sometimes given a suggestion regarding a topic for Happy Friday!!!
-Tonight was no exception.
-After the customary cartoons before bed, my Beautiful Girlfriend asked, “whatchya gonna write about tonight?”
+When our grandsons spent the weekend with us, I was sometimes given a suggestion regarding a topic for Happy Friday!!!
+So lemme think… I believe this was in March of 1897… that one year the cannibals went to the grocery store for cake or something.
+Anyway, after the customary cartoons before bed, my Beautiful Girlfriend asked, “Whatchya gonna write about tonight?”
 “No idea,” I replied.
-Then Ollie piped up, “how about The Secret Habitat Of The Wumbledorg?”
+Then Ollie piped up, “How about The Secret Habitat Of The Wumbledorg?”
 “Wumbledorg??”
 I asked.

 The Secret Habitat Of The Wumbledorg